BMC Discovery 11.3

 Integrations with other products.

-The following topics provide answers to frequently asked questions about BMC Discovery:
+This section provide answers to frequently asked questions about BMC Discovery.

-Running BMC Discovery should have a minimal impact on your environment.
+Running BMC Discovery has a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight, and agent-free.

 BMC Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
-In actuality, though, we aim BMC Discovery at datacenter discovery, and it is optimized to that purpose.
+In actuality, though, we aim BMC Discoveryat datacenter discovery, and it is optimized to that purpose.
 For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations and so on.
-Any support for those that does exist is a side effect of our support for server-side discovery, and we're unlikely to invest in improving it.
+Any support for those that does exist is a side effect of our support for server-side discovery, and we are unlikely to invest in improving it.

 BMC Discovery uses a range of discovery techniques where appropriate.
 These include: